Calculating holiday pay Holiday entitlement

 Fixed hours

-In the first year of your job
+In the first year of a job

 What holiday pay must include